kazurayam/UsingAwsSdkInKatalonStudio/README.md

 ### Prerequisite

 Here I assume you have some experience of AWS.
 You should already have an AWS account for you.
-And you already have prepared AWS credential info you the `<HOME>./aws` directory of your PC.
+And you already have prepared AWS credential info in the `<HOME>./aws` directory of your PC.
 I assume you have installed AWS CLI and you can successfuly do the following operation in the commandline:
 ```
 $ aws s3 ls
 2017-12-27 06:30:04 myBucket1